Case Study

 Prototype: building out the rewards shop

-I used Thingiverse's existing design and branding in order to build new features that would seem seamless.
+From there, I used Thingiverse's design and branding in order to build the new features that would blend seamlessly into the existing site design.

 Test: validating the ideas